DeclanChidlow/Adduce-Site/README.md

 The is the website for the static site generator Adduce.
 You can view the site live at [adduce.vale.rocks](https://adduce.vale.rocks).
 The GitHub repository for Adduce itself is available at [DeclanChidlow/Adduce](https://github.com/DeclanChidlow/Adduce).

 ## Building
 To build the site you can run `sh gen.sh`.
-The `gen.sh` file will need editing whenever adding new pages to the site.
 It will output the site to the `docs/` folder so it can be easily published using Github Pages.